HOME - GALLERIA SILECCHIA

 Japan Crafts '87, Tokyo, Japan

-New Glass from Japan and America, Nachste Ausstellung Museum, Switzerland
+New Glass from Japan & America, Nachste Ausstellung Museum, Switzerland

 New Glass from Japan, Gallery Gottschalkbets, Frankfurt, Germany